 Australia is a haven for hiking.
 The country’s national parks, remote Outback, and coastal areas offer hikers all kinds of hiking trails, spectacular scenery that’s hard to find anywhere else in the world, and various terrain types to suit any hiking skill level.
 Find our list below with the best hikes in Australia that you will love, no matter what your experience is.

 Each of these Australian mountains gives you a glimpse of unforgettable views and some of the most beautiful landscapes Mother Nature has to offer.
 If you’re planning to go on an adventure, here are 9 of the best hikes in Australia you should try.

 1. National Pass

-If you love waterfalls, canyons, valleys, and picnic, you will enjoy the National Pass in the Blue Mountains.
-It’s just an hour and a half away from Sydney, making it very accessible.
+If you love waterfalls, canyons, valleys, and picnics, you will enjoy the National Pass in the Blue Mountains.
+It’s just an hour and a half away from Sydney, making it accessible.
 Despite being close to the city, the Blue Mountains National Pass offers a taste of the Australian wilderness.
 It has a popular walking trail that will have you trekking down next to a cliff, so it’s not for the faint of heart.
 The National Pass offers one of the most beautiful and adventurous treks you can experience in Australia.

 2. The Heysen Trail

 The Heysen Trail is excellent for hikers of different skill levels.
 The 1,200-kilometer trail offers long treks of varying difficulties.
 However, some parts of the path are closed during the summer due to bushfire threats.
 But if all areas are open, you can expect to see some of Australia’s most remarkable views.
 The Heysen Trail is about nine hours away from Melbourne.
 But if you are coming from Adelaide, it is just an hour and a half away.
 The hiking trail is said to take about 60 days to tour.
 If this interests you, end-to-end tours are being offered in the area.